rewls/introduction-to-algorithms/ch03-growth-of-functions.md

     - Thus, the equality holds for some $k+1$.

-- Conclution: Since both the base case and inductive step have been proved as true, by mathematical induction the equality holds for every natural number $n$.
+- Conclusion: Since both the base case and inductive step have been proved as true, by mathematical induction the equality holds for every natural number $n$.

 #### 8